Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded

-From the above, we conclude that the following theorem holds. \begin{theorem} For a partitioned permutation games $(N,v)$ defined on a graph $G=(V,A)$, it is possible to find an optimal solution that is strongly close to a given target allocation~$x$ by solving a series of at most $2|N|$ ILPs, each having $O(|A|+|N|^2)$ binary variables and $O(|V|)$ constraints. \end{theorem}
+From the above, we conclude that the following theorem holds, {(in which the bounds on the number of ILPs, variables and constraints are not necessarily tight)}. \begin{theorem} For a partitioned permutation {game} $(N,v)$ defined on a graph $G=(V,A)$, it is possible to find an optimal solution that is strongly close to a given target allocation~$x$ by solving a series of at most $2|N|$ ILPs, each having $O(|A|+|N|^2)$ binary variables and $O(|V|)$ constraints. \end{theorem}

 Note that if we just want to find a weakly close optimal solution we can stop after solving the first ILP.